opencv/opencv/modules/core/doc/basic_structures.rst

     Copies the matrix to another one.

-    :param m: The destination matrix.
+    :param m: Destination matrix.
 If it does not have a proper size or type before the operation, it is reallocated.

-    :param mask: The operation mask.
+    :param mask: Operation mask.
 Its non-zero elements indicate which matrix elements need to be copied.

 The method copies the matrix data to another matrix.
 Before copying the data, the method invokes ::